 Pet Age Calculator

-Find out your dog or cat's real age in human years.
-Forget the multiply-by-7 rule.
-Use our calculator based on current veterinary science.
+Discover your dog or cat's true age in human years.
+Forget the "multiply by 7 rule."
+Use our calculator based on current veterinary science for precise results.

 Magic Age